CoreDNS is a DNS server that provides domain name resolution for Kubernetes clusters through chained plugins.

 |---|---|

-Stub Domain | A domain name server for a custom domain name.
-The format is a key-value pair.
+Stub Domain | A domain name server for a custom domain name, which is in the format of key-value pairs.
 The key is a domain name suffix, and the value is one or more DNS IP addresses, for example, acme.local -- 1.2.3.4,6.7.8.9.
 For details, see Configuring the Stub Domain for CoreDNS.
 CAUTION: Uppercase letters are not allowed in custom domain names. |

 Extended Parameter Settings |